cypress-io/cypress-docker-images/CONTRIBUTING.md

 └─────────────────────────────────────────────┘
 ```

-A current limitation is that no `arm64` images have browser binaries - see https://github.com/cypress-io/cypress-docker-images/issues/695 for details. [`global-profile.sh`](./scripts/for-images/global-profile.sh) is placed in `/etc/bash.bashrc`, so Arm Docker users will see a warning about this limitation.
+A current limitation is that no `arm64` images have browser binaries - see https://github.com/cypress-io/cypress-docker-images/issues/695 for details.

 ### Updating images to add `linux/arm64`